Lorxi3D/esp-idf-mylib/components/dimmer/README.md

 ```c
 task_dimmer_t create_task_dimmer( uint8_t gen_gpio, uint8_t sync_gpio );
 ```
-- *create_task_dimmer()* This function will initialize the dimmer, it creates a task using FreeRTOS that will be running in paralel and using more memory for do this, once the task is created it will start outputting a PWM with value 0, witch is OFF (the circuit will not allow any current), then it will wait for updates via task notification, use *set_task_dimmer_dutty()* or *set_task_dimmer_power()* for control output.
+- *create_task_dimmer()* This function will initialize the dimmer, it creates a separeted task using FreeRTOS that will be running in paralel and using extra memory to do this (Note that it will create a new task for every dimmer) once the task is created it will start outputting a PWM with 0 dutty cycle by default ( witch is OFF as the circuit will not allow any current), then it will wait for updates via task notification, use *set_task_dimmer_dutty()* or *set_task_dimmer_power()* for control output.

 ```c
 esp_err_t set_task_dimmer_dutty( task_dimmer_t* dimmer, uint16_t dutty );